NuniTelo/goigstorydl/README.rst

   )

   func main() {
-  	igstorydl.MonitorAndDownload("your user id", "your session id", "your csrftoken") }
+  	igstorydl.MonitorAndDownload("your user id", "your session id", "your csrftoken", "username_you_want_to_scrape") }